Memberships Experts Shop Join Now Login

 • Posterior Compartment Prolapse: In this type of prolapse, the rectum bulges forward and pushes against the back wall of the vagina. ( Historically referred to as a Rectocele)*

-• Central Compartment Prolapse: This type of prolapse happens when the uterus and cervix descends and presses against the vaginal opening (Uterine or cervix prolapse)
+• Central Compartment Prolapse: This type of prolapse happens when the uterus and cervix descend and presses against the vaginal opening (Uterine or cervix prolapse)

 • Vaginal vault Prolapse: This type of prolapse occurs when the top of the vagina loses support and falls downward into the vaginal cavity after a hysterectomy.